 However, we don’t always understand what others try to convey to us.
 It is impossible to be in someone’s mind completely, and fully understand what their true intent was in creating a piece.
 Sometimes it’s simply out of boredom, sometimes for pleasure, sometimes out of protest, to simplify something complex, or to simply leave something behind for this world to remember you by.

-We all are artistic; we just might not always see that art.
+We all are artistic, even we might not always see that art.
 People can only use the forms of communication that they are used to.
-That’s why it’s so difficult in the multi-lingual world to figure out what everyone else is trying to say.
-We are all separated by the barrier, except, in drawing a picture.
+That’s why it’s so difficult in our multi-lingual world to figure out what everyone else is trying to say.
+We are all separated by language barriers, except, in drawing a picture.
 The Aztecs knew it, the Egyptians knew it.
-They know that some day in the future, when their culture no longer remained, that other people would see and recognize their depiction of what they saw and be able to relate with them.
+They knew that some day in the future, when their culture no longer remained, that other people would see and recognize their depiction of what they saw and be able to relate with them.
 Writing is easier for many people, in that they believe they can share thoughts with putting it in a picture.
 Well, words should make a picture.
 But the human mind is much better stimulated by visual things.